Zion's East Side

 Zion National Park

-Slot canyons, hidden trails, fossilized dunes, domes, valleys, statues of sandstone, creeks and fun rock rimmed swimming holes fill the east side of Zion National Park.
-Most of the names given in Zion were done before the tunnel was built, and pioneers could not get to the east side, thus little is named there.
-The vertically and horizontally striated, Checkerboard Mesa is one of the few exceptions.
-Rock freezes and thaws, gradually causing the visible furrows.
-This crossbedding can be seen in other areas of the park, such as Hidden Gardens and the East Rim Trail.
-A route, taken by adventurous hikers and climbers, leads up to the top of Checkerboard Mesa where the view of the slickrock is amazing.
-Checkerboard Arch can be seen by taking a route to the backside of the mountain.
-The arch is not actually on Checkerboard, but instead runs along both sides of the mountain.
+Zion's slot canyons, hidden trails, fossilized dunes, domes, valleys, statues of sandstone, creeks and fun rock rimmed swimming holes fill the east side of the park.
+Most of Zion's names were given before the tunnel was built, and pioneers who named most of the peaks in the canyon could not get to the east side, thus little is named there.
+The vertically and horizontally striated, Checkerboard Mesa is one of the few exceptions and it was named by one of Zion's former Superintend ants.
+The crossbedding evident on this mesa can be seen in other areas of the park, such as Hidden Gardens and the East Rim Trail.
+An difficult and unmarked route leads up near the top of Checkerboard Mesa and another runs behind the mesa to a view of Checkerboard Arch - both trips offer magnificent views.

 Plan your trip with our "Canyon Country"